Steve Jobs Theater: History

-On October 15, 2013, Cupertino City Council unanimously approved Apple's plans for the new campus after a six-hour debate.
-Shortly thereafter, demolition work began to prepare the site for construction.

-On February 22, 2017, Apple announced the official name of the campus as the "Apple Park", and the auditorium to be named the "Steve Jobs Theater".
+The Cupertino City Council unanimously approved Apple's plans for Apple Park on October 15, 2013, after which demolition and site preparation began.
+On February 22, 2017, Apple announced that the campus auditorium would be named the Steve Jobs Theater.

-On September 12, 2017, Apple publicly opened the newly completed theater at their event titled "Let's meet at our place."
-At the event, the Apple Watch Series 3, Apple TV 4K, iPhone 8 and 8 Plus, and iPhone X were announced.
+The theater opened on September 12, 2017, with Apple's "Let's meet at our place" event, where the company introduced the iPhone 8, iPhone 8 Plus, iPhone X, Apple Watch Series 3, and Apple TV 4K.